wmitchell-cambria/API/README.md

 1. Source code, available at [GitHub](https://github.com/ca-cwds/API)
 1. Java SE 8 development kit
 1. DB2 Database
+1. Postgres Database
 1. Docker ( if running a Database Docker Container )

 ### Database

-#### Docker
+#### Docker - DB2
 A [Docker Image](https://hub.docker.com/r/cwds/db2/) with DB2 is available to develop against.
 The database server running in the container does not contain a database, to create one attach the container and create the database:

     % docker attach container_name
     % su - db2inst1
     % db2 create database DB0TDEV using CODESET ISO-8859-1 TERRITORY US

+#### Docker - Postgres
+A [Docker Image](https://hub.docker.com/r/cwds/postgresql/) with Postgress is available to develop against.

 #### Initialization
-The CWDS API database must be initialized prior to starting the first time.
+The CWDS API postgres database must be initialized prior to starting the first time.
 To initialize, execute the following commands:

     % ./gradlew shadowJar